vietanhnd/HVRPMTW-Instances/README.md

-This respitory contains 36 instances of HVRPMTW for E-waste collection
+This repository contains 36 instances of HVRPMTW for e-waste collection.